FactomProject/FactomDocs/FactoidAPI.md

 Factoid API
 ===========

+Note: This documentation is outdated.
+The latest documentation is located here: https://docs.factom.com/api

 This document does a quick summary of the API for Factoids and the Factoid wallet.
 At this point in time the wallet is a commandline driven program, intended to demonstrate the API more than to be a viable commerical wallet solution.